mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Screenshots for landing page and subscription reporting have been updated.
 [Read more](../reports/live-report.md)
 * A note has been added stating that the Delete method is not supported in custom actions.
 [Read more](../action/about-custom-action-configuration.md)
 * Links to how-to videos have been updated.
+* The [Email configuration](../configuration/about-subdomain-delegation.md), [Message presets](../configuration/message-presets.md) and [Configure landing pages](../configuration/lp-subdomains.md) sections have been reorganized for improved readability.
+* The **URL tracking** section has been updated and improved with examples.
+[Read more](../configuration/email-settings.md#url-tracking)

 ## April 2022 {#april-2022}